pandulaDW/compiler-in-rust/README.md

+A compiler that emits bytecode and a VM that could decode and execute said bytecode.

-An interpreter written in Rust by following the books from [Thorsten Ball](https://interpreterbook.com/) on writing an interpreter in Go.
+This is written in Rust by following the books from [Thorsten Ball](https://interpreterbook.com/) on writing a compiler in Go.</br>

-The interpreter is built from scratch and it includes a lexer (tokenizer), a parser and a tree walking interpreter.
+The compiler is built from scratch and it includes a lexer (tokenizer), a parser, a compiler and a vm.

+This project is an extension to a previously written [interpreter](https://github.com/pandulaDW/interpreter-in-rust) project.</br>
+Except for the tree walking evaluation part, everything else has been ported from that project.

 ---